serokell/nixcon2020-talk/talk.md

 You may find sources for this talk at **<https://github.com/serokell/nixcon2020-talk>** .

+I encourage you to build it and follow along by yourself!

 ::: notes
 This talk is separated into three sections, each one a bit more advanced than the last.
 I hope that it will be useful to three categories of